-The budget limit for project funds is CHF 400'000 for 4 years, i.e. an average of CHF 100'000 per annum (see article 10 and 11 of the Ambizione Regulations).
+The budget limit for project funds is CHF 400'000 for 4 years, i.e. an average of CHF 100'000 per annum.
 For an Ambizione grant, the salary of the applicant is not included in this maximum amount.
 The budget should be as detailed as possible (e.g. separate entries are required for equipment, access costs to infrastructure, consumables, travel, personnel, etc.).
 Costs for open access publications are not eligible costs under Ambizione grants and must be applied for separately via mySNF (for details see: Open Access to Publications).
 Changes in the budget after the submission of the application are not possible.
-For more details see articles 9, 10 and 11 of the Ambizione Regulations.
+For more details see articles 10 and 11 of the Ambizione Regulations.